Error Mitigation Thresholds in Noisy Random Quantum Circuits: Introduction

-Our central prediction is that PEC has an error mitigation threshold for random, spatially local circuits in spatial dimensions $D \geq 2$ when the noise is imperfectly characterized.
-Building on the extensive work characterizing quantum phases and phase transitions in hybrid random circuits \cite{FisherRev22,PotterRev22}, we consider a model of random unitary circuits subject to depolarizing noise with binary disorder in the depolarization rate [see Fig.~\ref{fig:model}(a)].
+Based on these connections to disordered Ising models, our central prediction is that PEC and TEM have an error mitigation threshold in random circuits in spatial dimensions $D \geq 2$ when the noise is imperfectly characterized, i.e., there is uncertainty in the parameters of the noise model that have random fluctuations in space and/or time.
+We consider a model of random unitary circuits subject to depolarizing noise with binary disorder in the depolarization rate [see Fig.~\ref{fig:model}(a)], building on extensive work characterizing quantum phases and phase transitions in hybrid random circuits \cite{FisherRev22,PotterRev22}.
 To mitigate the effects of the noise we apply a uniform ``antinoise'' channel that inverts the depolarizing noise on average.
 We show that a replica statistical mechanics description of the problem has close parallels to the classical random field Ising model (RFIM) in $D+1$ dimensions.
-At the zero-mean field condition in the RFIM, Imry-Ma arguments \cite{Imry75} show that the ordered phase survives random symmetry-breaking terms in sufficiently high dimensions.
-In the random circuit problem, this analysis indicates the possibility for error mitigation thresholds for $D\ge 2$, while $D=1$ is the marginal dimension.
+At the zero-mean field condition in the RFIM, a simple heuristic argument, originally due to Imry and Ma, \cite{Imry75} shows that the ordered phase survives random symmetry-breaking terms in sufficiently high dimensions.
+In the random circuit problem, this analysis indicates the possibility for thresholds in the robustness of error mitigation for $D\ge 2$, while $D=1$ is the marginal dimension.
 We also analyze the performance of error mitigation as a function of circuit depth.
-For depths larger than the linear size of the system, the mitigation fails, resulting in a signal worse than that obtained by sampling from the uniform distribution.
-The corresponding phase diagram of the system is shown in Fig.~\ref{fig:model}(b) for $D\ge 2$.
-Analytic and numerical studies of the two-copy replica theory and exact simulations of the mitigated circuit dynamics confirm our predictions.
+For depths larger than the linear size of the system, the mitigation fails, resulting in a fidelity worse then one obtains for the maximally mixed state.
+The corresponding conjectured phase diagram of the system is shown in Fig.~\ref{fig:model}(b) for $D\ge 2$.
+Analytic and numerical studies of the two-copy replica theory and exact simulations of the mitigated circuit dynamics are consistent with our predictions.